HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 <p class="note">Unless specified otherwise, all statistics in this chapter are for desktop, on the understanding that mobile statistics are similar.
 Where mobile and desktop statistics differ significantly, that is called out.

 Many of the responses used in this chapter are from web servers which use commonly-available server packages.
-While we may indicate ‘best practices’, the practices may not be possible if the software package used has a limited number of cache options.</p>
+While we may indicate 'best practices', the practices may not be possible if the software package used has a limited number of cache options.</p>

 ## Caching guiding principles
 There are three guiding principles to caching web content: